-Let us be off!
+Let us be off !
 Our steam Is deafening in the dome.
-The needle in the gauge Points to a long-banked rage, and trembles there to show what a pressure's below.
+The needle in the gauge Points to a long-banked rage, And trembles there to show What a pressure's below.
 Valve cannot vent the strain Nor iron ribs refrain That furnace in the heart.
-Compoing-rod and wheel Welded of patient steel, Piston that will not stir Beyond the cylinder To take in its stride A teeming countryside.
+Come on, make haste and start Coupling-rod and wheel Welded of patient steel, Piston that will not stir Beyond the cylinder To take in its stride A teeming countryside.

-This epacentration of metaphor is a pastiche of the Metaphysicals, but it lacks the emotional and intellectual intensity of their poetry.
-It is a too obvious straining after contemporancity.
+This concentration of metaphor is a pastiche of the Metaphysicals, but it lacks the emotional and intellectual intensity of their poetry.
+It is a too obvious straining after contemporaneity.
 Corresponding to the increase of mechanical imagery is a decrease in imagery from Nature.
-There is some symbolism - 'winter' and 'glacier' represent arrested individual and social development; 'spring' and 'birth' symbolize release from that inertia - but there are very few instances of happy marriage of thought and feeling.
-There is, perhaps, only one passage comparable to the better peetry of Gransitional Poem and From Feathers to Iron.
-This is where a parallel is drawn between political insursection and spring rebellion in Nature:
+There is some symbolism -- 'winter' and 'glacier' represent arrested individual and social development; 'spring' and 'birth' symbolize release from that inertia -- but there are very few instances of happy marriage of thought and feeling.
+There is, perhaps, only one passage comparable to the better poetry of Eransitional Poem and From Feathers to Iron.
+This is where a parallel is drawn between political insurfection and spring rebellion in Nature: